EleutherAI/project-menu/README.md

 ## Active

 There is an active team executing on this.
 Use the label `full` if there is no room for more people.

-# You should aim to eventually fill the `optional` categories of the issue template, but you don't have to fill them in order to file an issue / propose a project.

 ## The tags/labels should be used like so: